Beach Water Monitoring Results

 Beaches in Halton are selected for monitoring based on how often they are used for swimming and other water sports.

-Halton Region's beach water monitoring program has ended for 2018 and will begin again in June 2019.
+Beach water sampling and monitoring has ended for the 2020 season and will resume in June 2021.

 When is a beach posted safe for swimming?